 See how to configure OpenTelemetry Collector to push metrics to VictoriaMetrics.

-By default, VictoriaMetrics stores the ingested OpenTelemetry metric samples as is without any transformations.
-The following label transformations can be enabled:
+By default, VictoriaMetrics stores the ingested OpenTelemetry metric points as is without any transformations.
+The following label sanitization options can be enabled:

 • -usePromCompatibleNaming - replaces characters unsupported by Prometheus with _ in metric names and labels for all ingestion protocols.
 For example, process.cpu.time{service.name="foo"} is converted to process_cpu_time{service_name="foo"}.